 Honorable Mentions: Seek by iNaturalist / iNaturalist (iOS and Android, Free)

-Have you ever looked at a flower, insect, or bird and thought to yourself, "What's the name of that species?"
+I always find myself looking at a flower, insect, or bird and asking myself, "What's the name of that species?"

 What's even better is that you'll be able to earn badges and achievements with the different species you discover!

-Whether you're going hiking, trekking, mountain biking, camping, or more, the best hiking apps will accommodate for such.
+I focused my attention on hiking locally or trekking new areas, but if you are mountain biking, camping, and more, the best hiking apps will accommodate for such.
 After all, a lot of the tools you use in the top hiking apps are linked to using GPS for navigation and tracking or using maps to route and plan ahead.

-We've also mentioned fun or impactful hiking or walking apps like Pokemon GO and iNaturalist!
+I also hope you check out the fun or impactful hiking or walking apps like Pokemon GO and iNaturalist!

 Regardless of what best hiking app you go with, you'll definitely be in good hands with these top picks!